 Texas Tech.
 "It is the beginning of us getting back on track.
 We started off the season with a pretty decent basketball team and we are nowhere near where we were at the beginning."
-After starting the season 5-1, the Aggies' tail-

 After starting the season 5-1, the Aggies' tailspin began with a 90-56 loss against Tulsa in Houston.
 The loss was the first of a four-game losing streak.
 Then, after beating Purdue on Dec.
 21 at the Las Vegas Classic, A&M dropped five straight games, including a 34-point loss at the hands of North Carolina.